 Source London charging points

-These charging points offer a 3.5kw charge and currently you will need to buy a metered cable to use them.
-The chargers are operated by Ubitricity.
-If you wish to join the scheme, please contact Ubitricity directly.
+These charging points are operated by Ubitricity and offer a 3.5kw charge.
+Currently you need to buy a metered cable to use them.

 Find out more about lamp column charging points